thbe/puppet-ssh/README.md

 ##Overview

-The ssh module provides the installation procedure for SSH including the setup of ssh keys within knownhosts as well as authorized keys outside user home owned by root.
+The ssh module provides the installation procedure for SSH including the setup of ssh keys with distributed known hosts as well as authorized keys outside user home owned by root.

 ##Module Description

-The SSH module provide a secure mechanism for using terminals on remote servers accros the internet.
+The SSH module provide a secure mechanism for using terminals on remote servers accross the internet.
 All communication is encrypted and secured.

 ##Setup

 ###What ssh affects

-* ssh package.
+* ssh package
-* ssh configuration file.
+* ssh configuration file
-* ssh alternative service configuration.
+* ssh alternative service configuration

 ###Beginning with ssh